faseeh-22/Project1/README.md

 **7)** Save the pipeline and run it.
 You will see that a new file with changes is created and moved to your desired directory.

+NOTE: Also open the terminal and login as jenkins user as: " sudo su - jenkins " then cd into workspace: " cd workspace " and then see your new directory in the jenkins workspace.

 NOTE: These all 4 files should be on github (must) and these files are not needed on Laptop or local machine.